spex-xray/spex-help/_sources/tools/hydro_driver.rst.txt

 spectrum.
 Without having to implement these hydro-codes into it is now possible to do this.

-For that purpose we offer the fortran90 subroutine *hydro_driver*.
-The source code of that routine is available in the SPEX distribution.
+For that purpose we offer the Fortran90 subroutine :download:`hydro_driver.f90
+</_static/user/hydro_driver.f90>`.
 Basically, it does the following:

 #.
 It reads the needed parameters as subroutine arguments.